Sensitive moment!As soon as Wang Yi left, Xi Jinping would visit Saudi Arabia Wang Wenbin responded | Xi Jinping visited Saudi Arabia | G20 summit-breakinglatest.news-Breaking Latest News

 Although no specific timetable has been announced, it is widely believed that the timing of Xi Jinping’s visit to Saudi Arabia and the potential visit to Saudi Arabia is quite sensitive, at a time when relations between Saudi Arabia and the United States are tense.

-The United States expressed disappointment that the Organization of the Petroleum Exporting Countries and allied oil nations OPEC+ (OPEC+) had ignored Washington’s request to cut production. .
+The United States expressed disappointment that the Organization of the Petroleum Exporting Countries and the allied oil group OPEC+ had ignored Washington’s request to cut production.
+The decision of OPEC+ to cut production also angered US President Biden and made his efforts for many months in vain .

-The Organization of the Petroleum Exporting Countries and the allied oil country OPEC+ announced earlier that starting from November, they will cut crude oil production by 2 million barrels per day, a reduction equivalent to 2% of global demand, which is not small for European and American countries.
-Energy Information The bureau predicts that oil prices may return to $100 by the end of the year.
+The Organization of the Petroleum Exporting Countries and the allied oil country OPEC+ announced earlier that starting from November, they will cut crude oil production by 2 million barrels per day, a reduction equivalent to 2% of global demand, which is not a small impact on European and American countries.
+The bureau predicts that oil prices may return to $100 by the end of the year.

 In July of this year, U.S. President Biden also flew to Saudi Arabia to visit in person because of the issue of U.S. oil prices, but was greeted coldly by the other party.